Chapter 8: Starting Open Science methodologies and initiation within your own network

 Framework for Open and Reproducible Research Training

-The OSWG experience with FORRT: one of the OSWG members has contributed to the ‘Summaries’ project from FORRT, and has had a great experience communicating with the main initiative organizers, also having one of them presenting FORRT at an RTea journal club session she was organizing.
+The OSWG experience with FORRT: one of the OSWG members has contributed to the ‘Summaries’ project from FORRT and had a great experience communicating with the main initiative organisers.
+She also had one of them present FORRT at an RTea journal club session she was organizing.